Sydd/LevelReader/README.md

 # LevelReader
 Firebase analitycs reader in python for level design.

-This script read a .csv file from firebase to draw a function to represent the number of try of each level.
+This script read a .csv file from firebase to draw a function to represent the number of tries in each level